Human Rights Guidance Tool for the Financial Sector

 Redundancy and dismissal

 In international standards child labour refers to any work by a child younger than 15 years (unless local law specifies a higher age for work or compulsory schooling, in which case the higher age applies).
-In accordance with International Labour Organisation (ILO) Conventions, a lower limit has been set at 14 years for certain countries under exceptional circumstances or 13 in case of special activities and if determined by national laws.
-The minimum age for admission to any type of employment or work which, by its nature or the circumstances in which it is carried out, is likely to jeopardise the health and safety of young persons should in principle not be less than 18 years.
+In accordance with International Labour Organisation (ILO) Conventions, a lower limit has been set at 14 years for certain countries under exceptional circumstances or 13 in case of specific activities if allowed by national laws.
+The minimum age for admission to any type of employment or work which may risk the health and safety of young people should in principle be at least 18 years.

 What are the main issues?